Exhibits

 General Store/Country Kitchen

 Step back in time with the general store and country kitchen.
-These displays were initially put in for the Museums’ first season in 1972.
-Through the years items from local grocers, dairies, and banks have been included.
+These displays were initially installed for the Museum’s first season in 1972.
+Over the years, items from local grocers, dairies, and banks have been included.

 School Room